MG-RAST/Shock/docs/README.md

 ## Shock in 30 seconds (for Docker-compose) (or later for kubectl )
-This assumes that you have `docker` and `docker-compose` installed and `curl` is available locally.
-To improve readability of JSON output we recommend to use a JSON pretty printer such as [`jq`](https://stedolan.github.io/jq/download/) or `python -m json.tool`
+We know that you already have `docker` and `docker-compose` installed and `curl` is available locally.
+To improve readability of JSON output we recommend using a JSON pretty printer such as [`jq`](https://stedolan.github.io/jq/download/) or `python -m json.tool`

 ### Start Shock
 ```bash